-We will help you define your brand positioning statement and narrow down to a brand idea that is your seven second pitch.
-Then, we challenge you to select the right strategic investments for your brand, and build a strategic plan that everyone can follow.
+We will help you define your brand positioning statement and narrow it down to a brand idea that is your seven-second pitch.
+Then, we challenge you to select the right strategic investments for your brand and build a strategic plan everyone can follow.

-Importantly, you need your marketing execution to build your brand reputation in the market and moves customers along their purchase journey.
+Importantly, you need your marketing execution to build your brand reputation and move customers along their purchase journey.

 Brand strategy FAQ